civo/docs/content/docs/account/quota.md

 ## Requesting a quota increase

-To request a quota increase, navigate to the [Quota page](https://dashboard.civo.com/quota) in your account and click on "Request quota increase" in the top right:
+To request a quota increase, navigate to the [Quota page](https://dashboard.civo.com/quota) in your account and click on the "Request quota increase" button in the top right:

 ![Request quota increase button](images/quota-increase.png)

-In order for us to expedite the quota increase, please provide as much detail as you are able teo in the explanation field.
-This field is optional if you have already paid a bill (excluding any credit) on Civo, but helps us in adjusting your quota to a size that will work for you:
+In order for us to expedite the quota increase, please provide as much detail as you are able to in the explanation field.
+This field is optional if you have already paid a bill (excluding any credit) on Civo, but this helps us in adjusting your quota to a size that will work for you:

 ![Quota increase form](images/quota-increase-form.png)